 01 884 2169

-DCU Access Students are provided with a scholarship administered by the Support Officers.
+DCU Access Students receive a scholarship administered by the Support Officers.
 Students may apply for further financial supports based on individual circumstances.
-See the links below for further information on student finance.

 - Student Finance - Advice on finance for third level education.